TevfikSarlak/my-weekly-planner-app/README.md

 Some possible improvements for MyWeek include:

-Integration with external calendar apps
+Integration with external calendar apps,
-Reminders and notifications for upcoming tasks
+Reminders and notifications for upcoming tasks,
 User authentication and personalized task lists

 ## Contributions